MohamedHaredy74/RestAssured/README.md

  --Allure report as a reporting tool
  --Maven as a test managment tool
  --Testng framework to organize test flow
  --POM as a 'design Patern
+ --jenkins as a CI tool
  --Using [Swagger api - User Model ]{https://petstore.swagger.io/#/user}

  ## Scinarios coverd in this repo